dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 so $\sum \abs{\inner{x}{u_n}}^2 \leq \norm{x}^2$ holds for every $N$, and thus for the infinite sum, which is **Bessel's inequality**.

+> If this is an equality, then this is exactly Parseval's theorem.

 Theorem (Riesz-Fischer):